 Global VM Lock

 The Ruby VM (Virtual Machine) schedules Ruby threads for execution.
-At any given point, only one thread at a time can interact with the state of the Ruby VM.
+At any given point, only one thread at a time can be active and interact with the state of the Ruby VM.

 The mechanism by which the Ruby interpreter ensures this is the Global VM Lock (GVL).

 Switching between threads has an overhead of its own.
-The metrics on the Global VM Lock allow you to see the time a thread spends waiting for its turn to run and the number of threads awaiting execution at a given time.
-These insights can provide helpful insights for understanding performance issues in your application.
+The metrics on the Global VM Lock allow you to see the time a thread spends waiting for its turn to run, and the number of threads awaiting execution at a given time.
+These metrics can provide helpful insights for understanding performance issues in your application.

 When AppSignal detects Global VM Lock metrics, it will create an Automated Dashboard, allowing you to monitor core metrics visually.